basilegithub/General-number-field-sieve/README.txt

 - I have to implement the Montgomery algorithm for the algebraic square root computation.
 	For the small numbers I have used my algorithm on, it is not a bottleneck yet.

-- I have to optimize the Union-find algorithm for cycle detection, the version I have right now does not seem to be perfect, as I still do many operations to connect two distinct connected components.

 - No matter how hard I tried, I am stuck on understanding the block Wiedemann algorithm.
 For now, the best I can do is the scalar one, with some optimizations.
 Namely, I use binary encoding of the blocks of vectors to compute matrix-vector product very efficiently.